Alan Scott’s rise and fall as the first Green Lantern

 The First in a Series Examining Green Lantern History

-The late 1930's was a time of great tribulation as the United States slowly emerged from the Great Depression in a world on the brink of it's second World War.
-American’s of all ages were looking for heroes to boost their confidence in a trouble time and the explosive success of the new comic book industry led the charge in providing cheap escapist entertainment.
-Riding the wave of success that Superman and Batman generated for National Allied Publications / Detective Comics and their affiliated company All-American Comics, superheroes erupted from the page of comic book after comic book that filled the racks of newstands from New York to California.
-In 1940 the first tale of Green Lantern would establish another new character to join the ever growing roster of superheroes vying for public approval.
+The late 1930s was a time of great tribulation as the United States slowly emerged from the Great Depression in a world on the brink of its second World War.
+American’s of all ages were looking for heroes to boost their confidence in a troubled time and the explosive success of the new comic book industry led the charge in providing cheap escapist entertainment.
+Riding the wave of success that Superman and Batman generated for National Allied Publications / Detective Comics and their affiliated company All-American Comics, superheroes erupted from the page of comic book after comic book that filled the racks of newsstands from New York to California.
+In 1940 the first tale of Green Lantern would establish another new character to join the ever-growing roster of superheroes vying for public approval.

-Less than a week later Nodell returned to All-American Comics with his design, backstory and outline for what the strip would be about, including the ring’s 24 hour recharge cycle and an oath.
+Less than a week later Nodell returned to All-American Comics with his design, backstory, and outline for what the strip would be about, including the ring’s 24-hour recharge cycle and an oath.
 Nodell was partnered with Batman co-creator Bill Finger to write the stories so that Martin could focus more on the pencils and inks.
-Together Finger and Nodell put together Green Lantern’s first appearance which appeared All-American Comics #16 which appeared in May of 1940.
-Neither men realized it yet, but the two had just created the next big hit for All-American and Detective Comics.
+Together Finger and Nodell put together Green Lantern’s first appearance in All-American Comics #16 which appeared in May of 1940.
+Neither of the two men realized it yet, but Green Lantern was about to be the next big hit for All-American and Detective Comics.

 Golden Age Icon

 The main Green Lantern series was published quarterly until 1946 when it became a bi-monthly series.
-Nodell and Finger evolved Green Lantern's ability as the character grew in popularity and appeared more frequently.
-The pair eventually arrived at the idea of the ring forming objects from Alan’s mind and made the ring vulnerable to wood, in part due to the fact that most of his villains had be able to hit him with wooden objects during the first two years that Green Lantern appeared.
+Alan Scott’s Green Lantern abilities evolved as the character grew in popularity and appeared more frequently.
+Eventually, the idea was developed of the ring forming objects from Alan’s mind along with the vulnerability to wood, in part due to the fact that most of Alan’s villains had been able to hit him with wooden objects during the first two years that Green Lantern appeared.
 Bill Finger left the Green Lantern series after the third issue and was subsequently replaced by noted science fiction author Alfred Bester.